MichaelT-178/MovieSearch/README.md

 ## <u>[Youtube Video Demo](https://youtu.be/59DaUBc8jeM?si=pWFo1a1YBA5wndXN)</u>

 This is a simple Java Swing application to search through a list of movies based on various criteria.
-It was developed by myself and Logan Williams.
+It was developed by myself and Logan Williams back in fall 2021 when I first started learning Java.

 How to run this program